Juscelino Kubitschek: Presidency

 After President Getúlio Vargas committed suicide in 1954, his Vice-President João Café Filho fulfilled the rest of his term until the elections of 1955 which were held in October.
 Juscelino Kubitschek decided to run for president in a race with two other candidates.
 He ran with the slogan of “fifty years progress in five” and developed a platform that highlighted energy, agriculture, industry, education, and transportation.
 He also stressed a wish to diversify Brazil’s economy and open it up to foreign investment.
 He was also a vocal supporter of moving the government capital out of Rio de Janeiro, to a more central location in the country, to promote regional development.

 Before Kubitschek was even inaugurated, however, rumors of a military coup were brewing and the opposition party União Democrática Nacional (National Democratic Union or UDN) became vocal over his close ties to Vargas and his alleged sympathy towards communists.
 Henrique Teixeira Lott, then Minister of War, and a coalition of high ranking military officers staged a countercoup to ensure that Juscelino Kubitschek was inaugurated.
 Juscelino Kubitschek would be inaugurated as the 21st President of Brazil on 31 January 1956.

-His economic plan had 31 goals distributed in six large groups: energy, transport, food, base industries, education, and the main goal, the construction of Brasília.
+His economic plan had 31 goals distributed in six large categories: energy, transport, food, base industries, education, and the main goal, the construction of Brasília.
 This plan sought to diversify and expand the Brazilian economy, based on industrial expansion and integration of the national territory.